AugmentedWeb/UserGUI/documentation.md

 >
 > ### Description
 >
-> Creates an event listener for the element.
+> Creates an event listener for a GUI form element.
 >
 > ### Parameters
 >